Why Professional Translations of Employee Handbooks are Important for Every Company

 The court ultimately decided that summary judgment for the employer on the facts was not appropriate and also declined to grant summary judgment to the employer on the issue of punitive damages.
 The question of whether the employer acted in good faith to educate its employees as required by Faragher-Ellerth leaves open the possibility for an award of punitive damages.
 [Note: The employer ultimately settled the case for $255,000 plus mandatory monitoring of the company’s employment practices.
 EEOC v.
 The Spud Seller, 899 F.2d 1081 (D.Colo.
 2102) (“Consent Decree”).]

-Just these two cases decided within the last two years are prime examples of the pitfalls of failing to provide professionally translated handbooks to all employees in whatever languages they speak.
+Just these two cases decided within the last two years are prime examples of the pitfalls of failing to provide professionally translated Employee Handbooks to all employees in whatever languages they speak.

-Contact our legal translation company for assistance with multilingual employee manual translation services and with on-site interpreting services for company meetings.
+Contact our legal translation service for assistance with employee handbook translation services into Spanish, Somali, Amharic, Burmese, Russian, Arabic, Korean, French, Haitian Creole, and other languages and with on-site interpreting services for human resources and company meetings.